You are here

 An exchange program is an agreement one U.S. college or university has with a university abroad.
 These agreements specifically spell out all details of the relationship.
 In most cases, one student from the U.S. college or university essentially trades places with one student from the university abroad.
 Exchange programs are offered for a full semester or academic year.

 An example of this is Felician's exchange agreement with University of Ulsan in Korea.
 Felician students can study at Ulsan for a semester or year and take courses in English.
-The exchange program is offered for college credit, and a transcript is issued upon completion of the program.
+The exchange program is offered for university credit, and a transcript is issued upon completion of the program.
 In addition, some institutions abroad with exchange agreements may also offer short-term summer programs for students from their exchange partners.
 The University of Ulsan does offer such a program, where Felician students can take Korean language and culture courses for approximately four weeks.
 The program is free for students with the exception of airfare and minimal insurance and registration fees.

 Examples of Semester Programs